What should I do if I think my child is transgender?

 Until 2012 treatment of Transgender Children in the UK was nothing short of barbaric.
 No treatment of any kind was offered until the child reached 18 by which time many physical changes have taken place that cannot be reversed.
 The pioneering work in treating children happened Holland as a result of the work of the Netherlands Institute for Brain Research.
 Dr Norman Spack a pediatric endocrinologist in the USA, who studied the work in Holland, began treating adolescent children in Boston including a number of British children and then in 2012 the policy was changed int he UK and now all children can access this support.
 It’s worth listening to Norman’s TED talk on the topic.

-The first stage in the treatment of Transgender Gender children is the diagnosis of Gender Dysphoria – This is the official term in the DSM-5 (Diagnostic and Statistical Manual version 5 – of the American Psychiatric Society).
+The first stage in the treatment of Transgender Gender children is the diagnosis of Gender Dysphoria – This is the official term in the DSM-5 (Diagnostic and Statistical Manual of Mental Health Version 5 – American Psychiatric Society).
 In order for a child to be diagnosed with Gender Dysphoria today, they must exhibit a strong and persistent cross-gender identification displaying six or more of the following for at least a 6-month duration:

 - repeatedly stated desire to be, or insistence that he or she is, the other sex